-Chilly evenings call for wholesome curries like these which take less than 30 minutes to prepare, but fills to your heart’s content.
+Chilly evenings call for wholesome curries like these which take less than 30 minutes to prepare, but are filling to your heart’s content.

 This is a very authentic South Indian curry and some of the ingredients like gambooge for example, may not be familiar to all and for that matter easily available at local stores.
 It’s used as a souring agent and can be easily replaced with the much more common tamarind paste.